NDCLab/soccer-dataset/README.md

 ## Work in Development
 This `main` branch contains completed releases for this project.
 For all work-in-progress, please switch over to the `dev` branches.

-:point_right: Keep the "Work in Development" text above as the default NDCLab "blurb" to help visitors navigate the repo.
-But delete this note before publishing the readme file.

 ## Contributors
 | Role | Name |